 Additional voluntary workshops and events throughout the year further enhance study including:

-The evidence of objects, a trip to the Imperial War Museum North
+The evidence of objects, a trip to the Imperial War Museum (North)

-Other Case Briefings (eg. Cyprus, Arab Uprisings)
+Other Case Briefings (e.g., Cyprus, Arab Uprisings)

 Policy Sessions: UN system and INGOs (Professor Dan Smith, International Alert)

-- Manchester Peace Walk
+Manchester Peace and Social Justice Walk

 Working with Governments (Professor Dan Smith, International Alert)

 Regular `Leading Voices' workshops, with key thinkers in the field

 Students studying this programme will also benefit from possible additional activities, such as:

 Student organised trips to London (International Alert ), New York (UN/IPA ) and Brussels

 Case Study Internships

-- Attendance at annual Peacebuilding conference and potential participation in student panels.
+Attendance at the annual Peacebuilding conference in Manchester and potential participation in student panels.

 Teaching and learning

-This MA will be influenced and informed by the research of both staff and post graduate research students at the institute including research projects on:
+This MA will be influenced and informed by the research of both staff and postgraduate research students at the Institute including research projects on:

 Political space in the aid industry

 Local/hybrid approaches to peacebuilding

 The contribution of BRICS nations to peace and security programming

 Critical peace studies

 The role of the state in peace and security programming

 Ethnographic approaches to understanding violence

 Refugees and internally displaced persons

 The political economy of conflict

 Performance in conflict and disaster zones

 Historical analyses of aid

 Coursework and assessment

 Research essays (3000 words +)

 The running of group workshops

 Reflective journals/learning logs

 Contribution to group discussion boards (electronically)

 Literature reviews/research design

 Course content for year 1

 - Peace and Social Agency, Security and Intervention: Theories and Practices

 This module will introduce students to key theories and concepts related to the study of peace, security and conflict.
 It will expose students to key debates related to these topics (both conceptual and practical) and provide students with an appreciation of the diversity of relevant policies at the international, regional, national and sub-national levels.
 It will provide them with an analytical tool box which can be used to explore issues related to peacebuilding in theory and practice-tools which can be used in this module, other modules on the degree and in their professional lives.

 - Practical approaches to studying conflict-affected societies

 This module explores issues of epistemology, positionality and research methods associated with field research in peacebuilding environments.
 This unit will involve a compulsory fieldtrip that is intended to challenge the notion of a conventional fieldtrip and to expose students to the practical and ethical dilemmas of field research.

 - Reconstruction & Development (IDPM)

 - Dissertation (12 000 - 15 000 words) (60 Credits)

 Optional Modules: Students to choose 60 credits from the following:

 - Humanitarian and Conflict Response: Inquiries (15 Credits)

 - History of Humanitarian Aid (15 or 30 Credits)

 - Global Health (15 Credits)

 - Conflict Analysis (IDPM) (15 Credits)

 - Ethics in World Politics (Politics) (15 Credits)

 - Security Studies (Politics) (15 Credits)

 - Human Rights in World Politics (15 Credits)

 Scholarships and bursaries

 Along with the computer and library facilities offered by the university and the school (including the School's new Graduate School), the HCRI also has a dedicated MA study space which includes a range of reading materials as well as a space for students to undertake independent study, or to hold group meetings.